benravago/mini-jfx/README.md

 This is an experiment about making a minimal runtime for javafx.

-In this case, 'minimal' means being able to start a simple HelloWorld javafx application with just just the least javafx and jre modules.
+In this case, 'minimal' means being able to start a simple HelloWorld javafx application with the least javafx and jre modules.
 Basically, these are javafx.base, javafx.graphics, javafx.controls, and java.base (with a couple of other jdk modules).

 Some patches were needed to remove the java.desktop dependency in javafx.base.